wiweb/ssrs-datasource-update-with-azure-automation/README.md

 	![](/images/automation-keys-url.png)

-7. When executing a runbook select the Hybrid Worker.
+7. The command below will execute the runbook on the provided hybrid worker group

 	```
 	Start-AzureRmAutomationRunbook –AutomationAccountName <AccountName> –Name <RunbookName> -RunOn <HybridWorkerGroupName>
 	```

-	- Test executions can be run on the Hybrid Worker as well by selecting the Hybrid Worker slider and choosing the Hybrid Workgroup Group.
+	- Test executions can also be run on the Hybrid Worker as well by selecting the Hybrid Worker slider and choosing the Hybrid Workgroup Group.

 	![](images/test-runbook.png)